-- 2. The Integration Joint Board is asked to:- - Note the Local Child Poverty Action Report: Year 5 as required under the Child Poverty Act 2017 - b) Approve the report for publication, subject to NHSGGC CMT, Population Health and Wellbeing Committee and Full Council approval
+- 2. It is recommended that Council: - (a) Notes the Local Child Poverty Action Report: Year 5, as required under the Child Poverty Act 2017; and - (b) Approves the report for publication, subject to IJB and NHS Greater Glasgow and Clyde CMT approval.

-BACKGROUND
+BACKGROUND & CONTEXT

 - 3. The Child Poverty (Scotland) Act 2017 sets out ambitious targets for the Scottish Government to significantly reduce child poverty by 2030.
 The Act also places a duty on health boards and local authorities to work together to develop, produce and deliver Local Child Poverty Action Reports (LCPARs).
-The reports are expected to represent a 'step change' in action to address child poverty locally, both describing the current work underway in many areas and outlining plans for new and innovative efforts to tackle child poverty. - 4.
-Tackling child poverty is a goal which is shared by both spheres of government; it cannot be solved by national or local government alone.
+The reports are expected to represent a 'step change' in action to address child poverty locally, both describing the current work underway in many areas and outlining plans for new and innovative efforts to tackle child poverty.
+The East Renfrewshire LCPAR is produced in partnership with NHSGGC. - 4.
+Tackling child poverty is a goal, which is shared by both spheres of government; it cannot be solved by national or local government alone.
 This report should offer an opportunity to deliver a real focus in our approach to tackling child poverty.
-This focus will help identify more effective ways of working for example to reflect on local governance arrangements, to build and strengthen local partnerships, utilise available data and evidence to identify and drive solutions and to involve communities in planning and delivering sustainable responses. - 5.
-The LCPAR is produced in partnership with the health board and have agreed high level approaches which apply across all 6 NHSGGC local authorities.
-Where specific board level activity or actions are relevant to East Renfrewshire, this is referenced.
+This focus will help identify more effective ways of working for example to reflect on local governance arrangements, to build and strengthen local partnerships, utilise available data and evidence to identify and drive solutions and to involve communities in planning and delivering sustainable responses.